cschreib/cobalt/doc/manual/library/packet_system.md

 3. _Failed request_: the receiver could not issue this request because of some other reason.
 For example, a client asks the server to move a ship to an invalid position.
 4. _The actual answer_.

 However, when the return packet is received, the sender may have already issued several other requests, so there must be a way to unambiguously match the return packet to the corresponding handling code.
 To do so, the sender assigns a unique _request ID_ to his original request, that the receiver will also attach to the return packet.
 This ID is unique from the point of view of the sender only.
+A consequence of this system is that the receiver may only register _one_ function to handle all given requests, else the sender would receive multiple answers without knowing which is "the right one".

 Again, let us consider an example where a client wants the server to send him the list of ships that are located at a given position.